-You eat a well-balanced iron-rich diet with vitamin C for better absorption, you tried iron pills and other supplements but all the above make you sick and constipated.
+You eat a well-balanced iron-rich diet with vitamin C for better absorption, and you tried iron pills and other supplements but all the above make you sick and constipated.

 A doctor prescribes you Omeprazole for acid reflux, you get temporary relief.
 But your IBS gives you constipation.

 Fart that!
 It’s constant, it’s tiring as if you weren’t tired enough!

 You go to the doctor again and he blames it on stress and your periods that are “meant to hurt”!

 Many women are treated for depression before they are found to have iron deficiency or severe anemia.